 If you decide to start growing a Kentucky coffeetree in your garden, it will definitely make a one-of-a-kind statement.
-The tall tree offers large leaves with unusual coloration and large, woody decorative pods.
+The tall tree offers large leaves with unusual coloration and large, woody, decorative pods.
 That said, if you want to plant Kentucky coffeetree in landscapes around your home, you’ll need to know something about the tree and its care.
 Read on for Kentucky coffeetree information.

 Kentucky Coffeetree Information

 The new foliage of this tree grows in pinky-bronze in springtime, but the leaf tops turn blue-green as they mature.
 They blaze yellow in autumn, making a nice contrast with the dark seed pods.
-Leave are large and beautiful, composed of numerous smaller leaflets.
+Leaves are large and beautiful, composed of numerous smaller leaflets.
 The foliage offers airy shade beneath the tree’s picturesque branches.
 They are coarse and contorted, heading upward to form a narrow crown.

 Growing a Kentucky Coffeetree

-You’ll do best growing this tree in a full sun site, but be sure you have enough room.
+You’ll do best growing this tree in a full sun site but be sure you have enough room.
 Your mature tree can reach a height of 60 to75 feet (18-23 m.) and a spread of 40 to 50 feet (12-15 m.).

 Another important part of growing a Kentucky coffeetree is selecting the right soil.
-However, the tree is adaptable to a wide range of soils, including dry, compacted or alkaline soil.
+However, the tree is adaptable to a wide range of soils, including dry, compacted, or alkaline soil.
 That aside, Kentucky coffeetree care will be easier if you plant the tree in organically rich, moist soil with good drainage.